Skip to main content

 The agent will respond with a personalized greeting and offer to help with various tasks.

-3. Add Web3 Capabilities
+3. Add Real Data Capabilities

-Enhance your agent with blockchain tools:
+Enhance your agent with search and web scraping tools:

-class Web3Agent(ToolCallAgent):
+class ResearchAgent(ToolCallAgent):

-name: str = "web3_agent"
+name: str = "research_agent"

 system_prompt: str = """